Ali Khamenei: Protests during leadership

-There have been several major protests during Khamenei's reign, including the 1994 Qazvin Protests—where, according to Al-Arabiya, around 40 people were killed and over 400 were injured— the 1999 Iranian student protests, the 2009 Iranian presidential election protests, when protesters chanted "death to the dictator", and ripped down pictures of Khamenei, as well as the 2011–12 Iranian protests and 2017–18 Iranian protests, among others.
-In 2016, Khamenei, who outlines the elections guidelines "in line with Article 110 of Iran's Constitution", asked to maximize the amount of transparency in elections in Iran, using modern technologies.

-During the Mahshahr massacre, protests expanded against "government corruption, failing institutions, lack of freedoms and the repressive rule of Iran's supreme leader, Ayatollah Ali Khamenei."
+There have been several major protests during Khamenei's reign, including the 1994 Qazvin Protests where according to Al-Arabiya around 40 people were killed and over 400 were injured, the 1994 Qazvin protests, the 1999 Iranian student protests, the 2009 Iranian presidential election protests, when some protesters chanted "death to the dictator", and ripped down pictures of Khamenei, as well as the 2011–2012 Iranian protests and 2017–2018 Iranian protests, among others.
+In 2016, Khamenei, who outlined the elections guidelines "in line with Article 110 of Iran's Constitution", asked to maximise the amount of transparency in elections in Iran, using modern technologies.
+During the Mahshahr massacre, protests expanded against "government corruption, failing institutions, lack of freedoms and the repressive rule of Iran's supreme leader, Ayatollah Ali Khamenei".
+Journalists, bloggers, and others have been imprisoned in Iran for insulting Khamenei, often in conjunction with blasphemy charges.

-During the 2018–2019 Iranian general strikes and protests, Khameini demanded punishment for those "who disrupt economic security".
+During the 2018–2019 Iranian general strikes and protests, Khamenei demanded punishment for those "who disrupt economic security".
 According to Reuters, the remarks were "clearly intended to send a message to Iranians who may plan more demonstrations".

-During the 2019–2020 Iranian protests, Khamenei met with various officials and cabinet members, saying "he would hold the assembled officials responsible for the consequences of the protests if they didn't immediately stop them."
-According to an official, Khamenei "made clear the demonstrations required a forceful response" and that "rioters should be crushed."

-During the Ukraine International Airlines Flight 752 protests, thousands of protesters demanded Ayatollah Ali Khamenei's resignation.
+During the 2019–2020 Iranian protests, Khamenei met with various officials and cabinet members, saying he would "hold the assembled officials responsible for the consequences of the protests if they didn't immediately stop them".
+According to an official, Khamenei "made clear the demonstrations required a forceful response" and that "rioters should be crushed".
+Some sentences have included lashing and jail time; some have died in custody.
+During the Ukraine International Airlines Flight 752 protests, thousands of protesters demanded Khamenei's resignation.

-Minorities
+Baháʼí Faith

-The Baháʼí Faith is the largest religious minority in Iran, with around 300,000 members (8,000,000 members worldwide) and is officially considered a dangerous cult by Iranian government.
+The Baháʼí Faith is the largest religious minority in Iran, with around 300,000 members (8,000,000 members worldwide) and is officially considered a dangerous cult by the Iranian government.
 It is banned in Iran and several other countries.
 Khamenei has approved new legislation against Baháʼís in Iran and lessen their influence abroad.
 According to a letter from the Chairman of the Command Headquarters of the Armed Forces in Iran addressed to the Ministry of Information, the Revolutionary Guard, and the Police Force, Khamenei has also ordered the Command Headquarters to identify people who adhere to the Baháʼí Faith and to monitor their activities and gather any and all information about the members of the Baháʼí Faith.